 6. Each spouse should pick a top

 That therapist might be the best one for you to go with.
 No one in common?
 Talk to each other about the names on your lists and pros and cons of each.

 7. Once you decide which counselor to choose, agree to a trial run

 Give it a session or two to see if you are a good fit.
 Sometimes you will be and sometimes you won’t be.
 It’s really important that you can both have a lot of trust in the counselor.
 If trust isn’t there, then it wouldn’t be worthwhile to continue; it may be time to start the process over and search for a new counselor.

-It may feel like a time consuming process to find a good marriage counselor online, but in the end all of the effort will be worth it.
+It may feel like a time-consuming process to find a good marriage counselor online, but in the end, all of the efforts will be worth it.